|

 of the current state of the process) are highlighted with solid

 red diamonds, whereas diamonds for other tasks are hollow grey.
+Tasks can be performed directly by either double-clicking

 or right-clicking on each heading.
 Double-clicking can be thought